IBM/charts/stable/ibm-microclimate/README.md

 Visit the [Microclimate landing page](https://microclimate-dev2ops.github.io/) to learn more, or visit our [Slack channel](https://ibm-cloud-tech.slack.com/messages/C8RS7HBHV/) to ask any Microclimate questions you might have.

+For more information about what's new in the latest chart, see [Release notes](https://github.com/IBM/charts/blob/master/stable/ibm-microclimate/RELEASENOTES.md).

 ## Chart details
 This chart will do the following:
 - Deploy Microclimate